Samsung/tizen-docs/docs/application/dotnet/guides/app-management/component-port.md

     }
     ```

-3. In the sending component, to send the request, follow the steps:
+3. Send the request in the sending component as follows:

-    a.
-Call the `WaitForEvent()` method `Tizen.Applications.ComponentBased.ComponentPort` class in the thread if you want to receive the reply from the ServerService.
+    1. Call `WaitForEvent()` of the `Tizen.Applications.ComponentBased.ComponentPort` class in the thread, if you want to receive the reply from the **ServerService**.

-    b.
-Call the `WaitForPort`() method `Tizen.Applications.ComponentBased.ComponentPort` class to wait until the target port is ready.
+    2. Call `WaitForPort`() of the `Tizen.Applications.ComponentBased.ComponentPort` class to wait until the target port is ready.

-    c.
-Use `Send()` method `Tizen.Applications.ComponentBased.ComponentPort` class to send the request.
+    3. Use `Send()` of the `Tizen.Applications.ComponentBased.ComponentPort` class to send the request.

-    d.
-Provide the request to be sent as an instance of the `ClientService.Tizen.Request` class as shown in the below code:
+    4. Provide the request to be sent as an instance of the `ClientService.Tizen.Request` class as follows:

     ```
     {